dkoch92/Quantum-Walks-On-NxN-Grids/README.md

 arXiv pre-print version:  ~ coming soon ~

 The code assmebled in this project was used to generate all of the results presented in the paper mentioned above.
-They are python codes that simulate quantum systems, which in principle can be used as algorithms on a quantum computer.
-The advantage to studying quantum systems in this way is a more tactile way of 'seeing' under the hood, rather than relying on solely analytical results.
+They are a collection python codes that simulate quantum systems, which in principle can be used as algorithms on a quantum computer.

 ## Getting Started